thomasweitzel/frontend-mentor/product-preview-card/README.md

 ### What I learned

-- Correct handling of breakpoints for a <something>-first approach: you do not include the qualifiers for this "something" in your markup.
+- Correct handling of breakpoints for a &lt;something>-first approach: you do not include the qualifiers for this "something" in your markup.
 - How to add accessibility information in the markup (`aria` - Accessible Rich Internet Applications).
 - I'm starting to grasp how this whole "responsive" thing works;